bowdens/COMP2511-project/UserStories.md

 3. If the player attempts to move into a wall, they should not be able to.

-### User Story 1.4: As a player, I want collecting treasure to be an objective in some advanced dungeon levels so that I can experience different challenges in completing dungeons.
+### User Story 1.4: As a player, I want collecting treasure to be an objective in some advanced dungeon levels so that I can experience different challenges in completing levels.

 #### Priority: 3